 The chapter Vice President assists the President, Secretary, and Treasurer at meetings with all

 chapter operations and is ready to act on behalf of the chapter President in his or her absence.
 In

 most chapters, the Vice President is next in line for the presidency of the chapter.
 Specifics should

 An efficient chapter Secretary and Treasurer is essential to the success of a chapter.
 In many chapters, these two positions are combined and all responsibilities given to a single Secretary/Treasurer.
 In other chapters, the responsibilities are separated between two individuals.

 The chapter Secretary is the vital point of contact between the chapter Board and the membership, and between the chapter and ACI.
 In some chapters, the Secretary is a member of the chapter Board and is elected annually.
 However, in most chapters, the Secretary is not a voting member of the Board and serves for several years.
-It is recommended that, to preserve continuity, the Secretary be retained from year to year.
+To preserve continuity, it is recommended that the Secretary be retained from year to year.
 (Many chapters pay the Secretary an honorarium for their work or hire an association management group.)